Figure Heloc (FIGR_HELOC) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Figure Heloc Historical Price

-According to the latest data gathered on Figure Heloc live price page, the current price of Figure Heloc is 0.999103USD.
+According to the latest data gathered on Figure Heloc live price page, the current price of Figure Heloc is 0.234034USD.
 The circulating supply of Figure Heloc(FIGR_HELOC) is

 In the past 24 hours, Figure Heloc has shown a price movement of